The Vintage Software Engineer

 I’m an old curmudgeon.
 I like my old stuff just the way it is.
 VS Code?
 Ha, not for me.
 I use Sublime with the VIM keyboard shortcuts turned on.
 It’s called “vintage mode”, like a fine wine.
 I’ll take a virtual machine over a Docker container any day.
 Better yet, stack that hardware right on the rack plz.

-I tend to scoff at new things now.
-Perhaps unfairly, but it seems like new things were a bigger deal when I was learning the ropes back in 1999–2010 ish.
-Amazon Web Services; that was a game changer.
-Mind blowing for those of us to tried it out in 2007.
+Amazon Web Services; that was a game changer in the early 2000s.
+Mind blowing for those of us to tried it out back then.
 I was at a local Linux users group when someone slid over a laptop, we all gathered around, and grown adults screeched with glee as an EC instance spun up with SSH access.
 Twitter was blowing up.
 Online forums and IRC were the watering holes.
-I got to work on Mozilla / Firefox source code, just because.
+I got to work on Mozilla / Firefox source code, just because someone let me.
 Node.js and the CommonJS module standard changed the way we do front end web development forever.
-Not to mention those new mobile handsets we started carrying around.
 You could stop into a local users group and get high as a kite on it all.
 I couldn’t sleep when I got home.

 I’m jaded on all the new stuff today.
 Either I’m getting old and grumpy, or the industry is maturing.
 Maybe some of both?

 And crypto is like any other financial instrument that bubbled and burst.
 Options contracts, ETFs, credit default swaps, railroad bonds.
-And, you know what?
-They all came back to become an integral part of our financial system after being labelled “unsafe”.
-And when they did come back they were so boring as to be almost missed completely.

 AI is not going to replace programmers, at least not the ones who build valuable stuff.
 How can a machine create innovative software when it is bound to learning from what was done in the past?
 It logically cannot.
 It can create software, just not innovative software.
 AI is a tool.
 Nothing more.
 The autocomplete in my Sublime editor is really dang good at figuring out what module I’m trying to import.
 And “AI”, if we want to call it that, is going to make those tools even better.
 I recently heard of an artist who won an art show with a painting generated by AI.
 It caused quite a scuffle.
 But, here’s the thing: He had to iterate over and over to finally generate anything that was any good — the idea he had in his head.